Texas power grid sees record-breaking demand during heatwave - Up News Info

 Article content

-The Texas power grid operator on Monday forecast that demand would reach a record high over the next week as homes and businesses crank up their air conditioners to escape a heat wave settling over the state during the next month or so.
+The Texas power grid operator on Monday forecast demand would reach a record high over the next week as homes and businesses crank up their air conditioners to escape a heatwave settling over the state.

 High temperatures in Houston were expected to reach 97 degrees Fahrenheit (36 degrees Celsius) on Monday, according to AccuWeather.
 Although that is only 2 degrees F above the city’s normal high for this time of year, energy traders noted temperatures were expected to hit the 90s every day from July 22-Aug.
 31.